 Respa SA Side Effects

-Note: This page contains side effects data for the generic drug diphenhydramine / pseudoephedrine.
-It is possible that some of the dosage forms included below may not apply to the brand name Respa SA.
+Note: This document contains side effect information about diphenhydramine / pseudoephedrine.
+Some dosage forms listed on this page may not apply to the brand name Respa SA.

 The CNS depressant effect of diphenhydramine parallels its plasma concentrations.
 The plasma concentration threshold for sedation is 30 to 42 ng/mL, and to cause mental impairment is 58 to 74 ng/mL.
 Patients should be warned against driving while taking diphenhydramine, and should avoid concomitant ingestion of alcohol.

 Dystonic reactions to diphenhydramine have been accompanied by dizziness, mental confusion, rigidity, lip and tongue protrusion, trismus, torticollis, and swallowing difficulties.
 These reactions generally resolve spontaneously.
 Toxic encephalopathy has been reported in a child with chicken pox treated generously with topical diphenhydramine.

 Pseudoephedrine causes vasoconstriction which generally does not produce hypertension, but may be problematic for patients with pre-existing hypertension.
 Arrhythmias may be produced in predisposed patients.
 Rarely, pseudoephedrine has been reported to cause coronary artery spasm and chest pain.[Ref]